Interactive Brokers vs ATFX Comparison

 Trust Score is a data-driven rating system that provides an at-a-glance rating of a broker’s overall trust by tracking 60+ brokers and over 100 regulatory jurisdictions across the globe.
 To make things clearer for everyday traders, we’ve created a five-tier system for regulators and Trust Score rating labels.
 Learn more about Trust Score, and check out our country guides to see the most trusted brokers in your country of residence.

 Can I trust Interactive Brokers?

-Interactive Brokers has a trust score of 99, giving it a "Highly Trusted" trust label.
-Here's what each trust score label means:
+Interactive Brokers has a Trust Score of 99, giving it a "Highly Trusted" Trust Score Label.

 Can I trust ATFX?

 ATFX has a Trust Score of 67, giving it a "High Risk" Trust Score Label.